bhgabel/Accessioning/README.md

 1. Check ESI on block/slides to order and path report
 	- Find in path report: name, DOB, gender, ESI, DOC, diagnosis
+	- If slides only have S barcode sticker, add "OK to proceed: S Barcode is physical identifier/ESI is per order form and to be used for reporting"<br> to notes section in LIMS
 2. Duplicate patient search
 	- First search: full name, <br>Second search: first three letters of first and last + * + year of birth
 	- If order exists → go to **[Order Exists](#order-exists)**